CDA Triangle Gardens

 626 E. Johnson St., behind the apartment complex.

 City Row Apartments offers 24 raised garden beds for use by residents of City Row Apartments only.
 Residents may sign up for a plot at any time, though they usually first have to join a waiting list.
-For more information about these spaces, contact Michael at (608) 250-2551.
+For more information about these spaces, contact (608) 250-2551.

 201 S. Hancock Street, at the corner of E. Wilson.